data-derp/exercise-co2-vs-temperature-production-code/development-environment.md

 You have two options:
 - Open any .py file and use the green Play button towards the top-right corner
 - From your terminal run `python <your_path.py>`
-- Create a new .ipynb file and start experimenting with an interactive notebook

 ## Testing
 ### GUI